 The biggest question is how do OKRs differ from other goal-setting methods?

 At its core, OKR is about the focus on change.
 We like to ask the question, “If nothing were to change except one thing, what would it be?”
 This is the essence of OKR.

-Going a little deeper, we aim to have an objective which links to our purpose.
-However, it must be time-bound and generally achievable within the time we set our OKR.
-Generally, this is either quarterly or over 6 weeks.
+Going a little deeper, we aim to have an objective that links to our purpose.
+However, it must be time-bound and generally achievable within the OKR cycle.
 The measures reflected by the Key Results are leading indicators.

 With a clear connection to purpose with leading indicators, we now have a powerful tool for focus across the business.
 It connects and aligns everyone on what matters most.

 This is the closest thing you can get to a crystal ball.
 Leading indicators predict a given outcome or result.
 This is where a lot of thought goes into understanding what we’re focusing on, and how this will act as a measure of success throughout the OKR cycle.

 KPIs on the other hand generally focus on maintaining the business.
 As long as our indicator stays within a certain range, then we are happy.
 While some businesses use KPIs to measure strategic execution, the measure tends to get lost in the noise.
 It fails to align and connect teams, meaning it’s a weak strategic execution tool.

 That's why it's best to use KPIs as health metrics.
 They tell you that your BAU (Business as Usual) activities are functioning well.
 Presuming all is well, you don't want to do anything to change them.
 Common examples include call centre response times, available cash flow, website availability / uptime.
 You can read more about the differences in our blog and video exploring OKRs vs KPIs.